ManjuLanjewar/VSD_HDP/README.md

 I will be using sky130_fd_sc_hd for my design. all technology files like  teclef files contains layer information, lib file contains all process corner information.

 ![image](https://github.com/ManjuLanjewar/VSD_HDP/assets/157192602/a5762896-ea00-4e9a-80f4-0cccb7add0da)

+Look into the different types of file types which are used to build a pdk.
+- verilog --> netlists
+- techlef --> metal layer data and design rules (technology files)
+- spice --> circuit netlists of analog devices
+- maglef --> used for displaying metal layers in the layout tool
+- mag --> used for displaying layout on the layout tool
+- lib --> contains the flavours of library files for different process corners.
+In short logical libraries.
+- lef --> contains physical info such as shape, size, direction, and symmetry, input and output pins direction for each cellin the design.
+- gds --> (GDSII) used to store IC layout information.
+- cdl --> similar to spice netlists; stores electronic circuit information.

 </details>